 Have you ever tried to explain the concept of money to a child?
-Possibly along the surface, most children have some sense of what money is at an early age.
+Possibly along the surface, most children have some sense of what it is at an early age.
 Try this with your little one.
 Ask them what money is?

 My guess is that your child would respond with something along the lines of “Money is something that I/we use to buy things that I/we want.”